Erazerlista/PagePedia/README.md

 THEN that book is deleted from my saved books list WHEN I click on the Logout button
 THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/

+# Backend Specifications

+auth.js: Update the auth middleware function to work with the GraphQL API.

+server.js: Implement the Apollo Server and apply it to the Express server as middleware.

+Install latest npm install apollo-server-express@2.15.0